A large part of employee turnover is connected to bad hiring decisions.

 - Estimated hours spent interviewing, including phone screens and think of all people involved

-- Cost to conduct background check
+- Cost to conduct a background check

 - Daily rate of hiring manager or trainer’s annual salary